Internal passport of Russia: Background

-Modern time
+Modern era

-In 1992, passports – or other photo identification documents – became necessary to board a train.
-Train tickets started to bear passenger names, allegedly, as an effort to combat speculative reselling of the tickets.
+In 1992, passports or other photo identification documents became necessary to board trains.
+Train tickets started to bear passenger names, allegedly as an effort to combat speculative reselling of the tickets.

 On 9 December 1992, special pages were introduced which were affixed in Soviet passports, certifying that the bearer of the passport was a citizen of Russia.
 These pages were optional unless travelling to the other former Soviet republics which continued to accept Soviet passports; for other occasions, other proofs of citizenship were accepted as well.
 Issuance of the pages continued until the end of 2002.

 On 8 July 1997, the currently-used design of the Russian internal passport was introduced.
 Unlike the Soviet passports, which had three photo pages, the new passports only have one.
 A passport is first issued at the age of 14, and then replaced upon reaching the ages of 20 and 45.
 The text in the passports is in Russian, but passports issued in autonomous entities may, on the bearer's request, contain an additional page duplicating all data in one of the official local languages.

-A deadline for exchanging old passports for the new ones was initially set at year-end of 2001, but then extended several times and finally set at 30 June 2004.
+A deadline for exchanging old passports for the new ones was initially set for the end of 2001 but was then extended several times and finally set for 30 June 2004.
 The government had first regulated that having failed to exchange one's passport would constitute a punishable violation.
 However, the Supreme Court ruled to the effect that citizens cannot be obliged to exchange their passports.
 The Soviet passports ceased to be valid as means of personal identification since mid-2004, but it is still legal (though barely practical) to have one.

-The propiska was formally abandoned soon after adoption of the current Constitution in 1993, and replaced with "residency registration" which, in principle, was simply record of one's place of residence.
+The propiska was formally abandoned soon after adoption of the current Constitution in 1993 and replaced with a "residency registration" which, in principle, was simply record of one's place of residence.

 Nevertheless, under the new regulations, permanent registration records are stamped in citizens' internal passports just as were propiskas.
 This has led to the widespread misconception that registration was just a new name for the propiska; in fact, many still continue to call it "propiska".
 This misconception is partly reinforced by the fact that the existing regulations for registration make it an onerous process, being dependent on the will and consent of landlords and which effectively prevents tenants from registering themselves.

 Internal Russian passports are issued only inside the country.
-Russian citizens who live abroad can get internal passport only if they visit Russia, i.e., it is not possible to get internal passport in the Russian consulate abroad.
-In practice, Russian citizens who live abroad often do not get new internal passports at all, as the law allows them to prove their identity with an international Russian passport (travel document).
+Russian citizens who live abroad can get an internal passport only if they visit Russia, i.e., it is not possible to get an internal passport at a Russian consulate abroad.
+In practice, Russian citizens who live abroad often do not get new internal passports at all, as the law allows them to prove their identity with an international Russian passport.